 - A new carrier is sometimes important because the stress pheromones released in previous car rides may still be present.
 At the very least, clean the carrier thoroughly with a non-noxious cleanser, rinse well, and leave in the sun to dry for a day.

-While it will make your life easier if you can take the time to acclimate your cat to the carrier, that may not be possible if your cat needs to go to the veterinarian right away.
-Here are some tips on getting an unwilling cat into the carrier:
+While it is better to take the time to acclimate your cat to the carrier, that may not be possible.
+If your cat needs to go to the veterinarian right away and he is uncooperative, here are some tips :

-- Start by putting the carrier in a small room with few hiding places.
+- Put the carrier in a small room with few hiding places.
 Bring your cat into the room and close the door.
 Move slowly and calmly.
 Do not chase your cat to get him into the carrier–that could frighten him.

-- If your cat will not walk into the carrier, and your carrier has an opening on the top, gently cradle your cat and lower him into the carrier.
-Another option is to remove the top half of your carrier while getting your cat to go into the bottom half, and then calmly replace the top.
+- If your cat will not walk into the carrier, you can gently cradle your cat and lower him into the carrier.
+Remove the top half of your carrier while getting your cat to go into the bottom half, and then calmly replace the top.
 It may be necessary to wrap him in a towel to prevent outstretched legs from getting in the way.

 - Use familiar bedding inside the carrier.
 Consider use of synthetic feline facial pheromone (Feliway®) analog spray in the carrier at least 30 minutes prior to transport to help calm your cat.